GrokkingLabs/grokpublicip/README.md

-# grokpublicip
+# Introduction
-Gets the public IP of the website
+This is a service to get the public IP of the service that is calling it